MchSyadzali/mchsyadzali/README.md

 I'm Moch Syadzali Chusaini, a Software Developer from Indonesia 🇮🇩

-I'm rebuilding my programming journey and exploring the world of software development, Artificial Intelligence, and Automation.
+Rebuilding my programming journey and exploring the world of software development, Artificial Intelligence, and Automation.

 Currently focusing on:
 - Web Development